 And although the answer has taken many forms over the past several years, my answer to the question is a resounding YES, sugar addiction is really real.
 And I’ll explain why.

 My relationship with sugar started as a kid from the south whose family knew no bounds of cooking with sugar and white flour.
 This meant dessert after many a meal, and the biggest, sugary-est birthday cakes you’ve ever seen.
-I loved the sugar and butter combination (or sugar and shortening), and by the time I was a teenager would always request the piece of cake with the absolute most icing flowers on it.
+I loved the sugar and butter combination (or sugar and shortening), and from the time I was a kid, I would always request the piece of cake with the absolute most icing flowers on it.

-I never knew the damage all the sugar was doing to my gut bacteria, nor that it could have an effect on my moods, hormones, and definitely not my neurotransmitters or immune system.
+I never knew the damage all the sugar was doing to my gut bacteria, nor that it could have an effect on my moods, hormones, skin, metabolic markers, and definitely not my neurotransmitters or immune system.

 I developed asthma around 12 and had terrible hayfever that I never really shook.
 By my teen years, I had terrible acne, was constantly irritable, and forever anxious.